-(1) On takeoff leg below 50 feet, make wind drift correction, by slipping the helicopter into the wind; above 50 feet, use the crabbing technique.
+(1) On takeoff leg below 50 feet, make wind drift correction by slipping the helicopter into the wind; above 50 feet, use the crabbing technique.

-(2) Above 50 feet on the approach leg, make wind drift correction by crabbing or slipping.
+(2) Above 50 feet on the approach leg, make wind drift correction by crabbing or slipping or a combination thereof.
 Below 50 feet, make wind drift correction by slipping helicopter into the wind.
 On the crosswind, downwind, and base legs, make wind drift correction by crabbing helicopter into the wind.